Community Connectors & Peer Support

 What is a community connector?

-A Community Connector is a volunteer who is able to help tenants and/or participants explore activities that will improve their well-being.
+A Community Connector is a volunteer who is able to help tenants explore activities that will improve their well-being.
 They will help others to work out the things that they can do for themselves, along with signposting them to places they can go to access help and support.

 How can this benefit me?